 - Online Startup Course: The New Designer Program click here

-- Online Course: “How to Sell to Boutiques” click here
+- Online Course: “How to Get Your Product Into Stores” click here

 You can make a great business using any of these selling strategies.
 It all depends on your goals for the business, your product category, who you want to work with, and HOW you want to do it.